Top 10 Tips On Choosing Your Florist

 7. Reuse your flowers throughout the day

 Gill, the lady behind Flower Thyme, has a note for couples on reusing and recycling their wedding flowers!
 She advises to think carefully about using flowers throughout your day – can displays be used to decorate the ceremony and then be moved to dress the wedding breakfast room after?
 As a florist, you learn how many designs can be reused to great effect, allowing you to stretch your budget that little bit further!
 This is fantastic news for money-savvy couples, or for those looking to do good by the environment!
-When it comes to choosing your florist, the trick to find one who, like at Flower Thyme, will always be willing to discuss the possibility of producing designs which can be multi-functional for your big day!
+When it comes to choosing your florist, the trick to finding one who, like at Flower Thyme, will always be willing to discuss the possibility of producing designs which can be multi-functional for your big day!
 By providing this option, you can be sure that your florist knows what they’re doing: Working your flowers throughout the whole day to get the most out of them.
 For example, Flower Thyme gives the fabulous suggestion of taking your table centrepieces and mounting them onto plinths first to dress the aisle for the wedding ceremony ahead of the after-party!

 8. Keep an eye on your budget

 Choose a florist who will be kind on your purse strings, whatever your budget.
 Florists can be very helpful in working with your ideas to suit the money you would be willing to spend!
-A flexible florist will be read with suggestions, alternatives and money saving tips to get the most out of your wedding flowers – whether its for decorations, buttonholes or bouquets.
+A flexible florist will be read with suggestions, alternatives and money saving tips to get the most out of your wedding flowers – whether it’s for decorations, buttonholes or bouquets.
 At your initial consultation with a florist, it might be that the florist is ready with a question in regards to your budget.
 They may ask, for example, how much of your budget you have allocated to your wedding flowers.
 Don’t be scared by this – the florist isn’t trying to catch you out!
 Rather, having a clear idea of the spend is a very important piece of information when it comes to realising your dreams, ambitions and what you can achieve together!
 Once you’ve found your florist, they should be adept at creating a design in the style you would like, satisfying both your vision and your budget.

 9. Have an idea of what you like and don’t like